 Ultimately, the severity of your dog's condition will dictate the specific nutritional requirements.

 Before you try this homemade dog food recipe for liver disease, it is absolutely imperative that you speak with your veterinarian.
 Do not switch your dog to a homemade diet until then.
 When it comes to canine liver disease, any changes to what your dog eats should be made with extra care and caution.

 The reason being is because this condition is very sensitive.
 If your dog receives too much or too little of specific nutrients, that could accelerate the progression of his liver disease condition.
 Your veterinarian may even refer you to a canine nutritionist for testing and a more specific nutritional plan, so make sure you check with them beforehand.

-Now, if you’ve already spoken with your vet about your dog’s condition and you’re looking for a homemade dog food for liver disease recipe, this one may be right for your Fido.
+If your dog has a sensitive stomach, this condition especially needs careful monitoring.
+Now, if you've already spoken with your vet about your dog's condition and you're looking for a homemade dog food for liver disease recipe, this one may be right for your Fido.

 Note: This homemade dog food recipe was created for a dog weighing about 50 pounds.